-The Center for Internships and & Community Engagement (CICE) was established to offer students the opportunity to formally integrate academic studies with practical work experience prior to graduation.
-Internships and cooperative education positions allow you] to expand your knowledge and develop your skills in a "real work" situation which can better prepare you for selecting a career and successfully entering the job market upon graduation.
+The Center for Internships & Community Engagement (CICE) was established to offer students the opportunity to formally integrate academic studies with practical work experience prior to graduation.
+Internships and Community Engagement positions allow you] to expand your knowledge and develop your skills in a "real work" situation which can better prepare you for selecting a career and successfully entering the job market upon graduation.
 This experience enables you to clearly define your educational and career goals while earning academic credit.
-Students participating in internships/cooperative education opportunities are supervised and monitored by both a site supervisor and a member of the University faculty.
+Students participating in internships/community engagement opportunities are supervised and monitored by both a site supervisor and a member of the University faculty.
 The Center for Internships and CICE acts as a bridge linking companies and organizations with CSUF students and faculty.

-There are two basic internship/cooperative education position types:
+There are two basic internship/community engagement position types:

-Parallel program (internships) work part-time and continue studies concurrently Alternate program (cooperative education) work full-time for a semester or a summer and continue studies the following semester with the possibility of returning for a second work period.
+Parallel program (internships) work part-time and continue studies concurrently Alternate program (community engagement) work full-time for a semester or a summer and continue studies the following semester with the possibility of returning for a second work period.
 Both paid and unpaid internship positions are available.

 The Center's Role

 Maintain student files and program statistics.
 Develop and maintains contacts with internship/community engagement providers.
 Provide students and faculty coordinators with information related to current internship opportunities.
 Facilitate student enrollment in the internship courses.
 Promote internship/community engagement opportunities to students.

 The Faculty Coordinator's Role

 Guide and assist students in defining career and academic goals.
 Provides approval for students to establish files.
 Define requirements for academic credit.
 Monitor student's internship/community engagement work experience.
 Evaluates student performance.
 Awards academic credit.